 Speculation about who will win a football game can be wildly inaccurate.
 But it’s really a 50-50 shot when you think about it.
 So why not let puppies decide the outcome?

 It seems like the puppies couldn’t care less about the game, but they nailed their prediction in 2019, and even seemed to predict that it would be a close game!

 They sure are happy to get a big bowl of chow, no matter what team name is on it.

 4. Georges Loses It

 He doesn’t care so much what’s on the other channels, but as soon as there’s a ball going down a field, Georges’s tail starts wagging, and he’s jumping for joy.
 The pup can barely contain his excitement.

 Nahla, the young Boxer-mix in this video, doesn’t need to watch a game to get excited for football.
 She’s just happy to do what she does best–tear the ball to oblivion.

 She couldn’t be more content, just sitting around gnawing away on her deflated ball.
 Nahla isn’t moving down the field, but she sure is cute.

 6. The Best Offense

 Is your pup excited for game day?
+Are you watching the Super Bowl with your pup this year?
 Let us know in the comments below!